Below is a photographic copy of the original

 original words of the foregoing 12/23 DR letter.

-To Geo.
-Musser, Scientific American, from DR 2005/6/13:Some clarifications regarding SciAm's 2004 December article on the post-discovery British grab of the lion's share of Neptune from Paris Observatory's U.Leverrier, the 1°-accurate and sole public predictor of Neptune's celestial longitude: Contra the impression one might get from the article's p.94, my journal DIO is the sole forum that for years has been contending that Britain claim-jumped Leverrier.
+Contra the impression one might get from the article's p.94, DIO is the sole forum that for years has been contending that Britain claim-jumped Leverrier.
 (See DIO 2.3 [1992] & DIO 9.1 [1999] at www.dioi.org/vols.)
 And we alone publicly named (vol.4 #2 [1994]) the official who hid the revealing British file on Neptune for over 3 decades until 1998.
 DIO, backed by E.M.Standish of CalTech, the N.Y.Times Science Dep't, and Science, caused safety-backup photocopying of this long-censored file in 1999 (before its return to Britain) at Cerro Tololo Observatory, by NOAO's Elaine MacAuliffe.
 British postdiscovery-claimant J.C.Adams' final solution (1846 Sept 2) was off the mark by 12°.
 The original of my 2005 April SciAm letter did not claim that Adams' 1846 Oct 15 letter to Astronomer Royal G.Airy explicitly stated regret when explaining this misdirection; but Adams said his final longitude-solution “hastily” concluded for c.315° (over 10 times further from Neptune's actual place than Leverrier), so who would doubt that Adams had regrets?
 Further, telescopic Neptune-hunter and close Adams-confidante J.Challis' confidence in Neptune's location (and very existence) was presumably depressed by this solution, since Adams had now produced disparate predictions ranging over 35°, from 350° to 315°.
 Thanks to you and to co-authors Sheehan, Kollerstrom, & Waff for long-needed revolutionary public enlightenment on this grandest of mathematical-astronomy legends.

 On 2005/6/21, Nick suggested that DIO's Neptune offprints be bound together, as a prime scholarly resource — especially for distribution at the forthcoming 2005 Sept HAD meeting.
 Note: in a pathetic though temperate conversation of 2005/8/17, ScAm's Geo.Musser had said that ScAm would publish nothing to clear up its post-agreed-upon-text alteration of DR's letter a re-write which undeniably had added an attackable DR “statement” that DR had never stated.
 (GM justified this refusal by claiming that he hadn't heard from the December article's senior author!
 Non-sequitur, anyone?
 [And note the implication that Sheehan had been informed of the situation.])
 So DR then asked Musser to verify that co-author Nick Kollerstrom said he had neither seen the letter his name had been attached to, nor agreed with its central position (on Adams' final solution).
 Musser responded that he would see Nick at the upcoming Sept H.A.D. meeting.
-But GM later refused to correct anything — and ScAm instead foolishly committing itself ever-deeper into full, utterly unregenerate cover-up tactics.
+But GM later refused to correct anything — and ScAm instead foolishly committed itself ever more deeply into full, utterly unregenerate cover-up tactics.

 The text of p.70 of the 72pp